armink-rtt-pkgs/micropython/README.md

 MicroPython - a lean and efficient Python implementation for microcontrollers and constrained systems https://micropython.org

+The IDE project is on https://github.com/armink/MpyOnRtt .
+This is only a software package for RT-Thread.

 Let's get started by RT-Thread……

 ## Run MicroPython by Finsh/MSH